Transforming Beswick - Phase Two

 These improvements will both enhance the physical appearance of the area and provide pedestrian-friendly access to the public facilities.
 A new two-way link road between Grey Mare Lane and Alan Turing Way will ensure that traffic flow is maintained around the facilities.

 This project is led by Manchester City Council and supported by Manchester City Football Club and many other organisations.
 The new facilities aim to create 195 new jobs and to bring 2,500 visitors per day to the area.

 The college and community leisure centre will open in September 2014

 The Beswick Leisure Centre

-The new leisure centre would employ 25 full and part-time staff and could attract up to 600 people per day.
+The new leisure centre will employ 25 full and part-time staff and could attract up to 600 people per day.

-This will be a brand-new facility for all residents of East Manchester, and will mean that even more people can access a good-quality swimming pool.
+This will be a brand new modern facility for all residents of East Manchester, and will mean that even more people can access a good quality swimming and leisure offer.

 Connell Sixth-Form College will accommodate 600 students (16 to 19-year-olds).